-- ✓ Classrooms are not public spaces.
-When you pay tuition you become temporarily entitled to a private audience with me, your Professor.
-That audience occurs in a classroom only because my office isn't big enough.
-Therefore, please behave in my class as you would if you came to my office for the same instruction.
-You are free throughout the semester to (strongly!) disagree with me and your fellow students on the condition that you do so with civility and an appropriate degree of respect.
-Guests may be welcome, provided you confirm their attendance with me first and they too agree to respect the culture of our unique intellectual exchange. - ✓ Students are responsible to check the Moodle course site and their Ambrose e-mail accounts regularly.
-I like to use Moodle and/or e-mail to remind students of upcoming topics and readings.
-E-mail, Moodle, and/or twitter may be used to notify you of cancelled classes or other important and immediate details relating to the course. - ✓ Use recording devices, head phones, and all other non-essential technology is prohibited unless a Learning Services contract is provided. - ✓ Text messaging during class is prohibited.
-Please, put cell phones away during class. - ✓ Lap top computers, I-pads, tablets, etc., are prohibited from general use during class.
-Exceptions may be made on an individual basis.
-Students wanting to use lap tops in class must discuss this with me personally.
-Lap tops used for purposes unrelated to taking lecture notes are prohibited.
-Repeat offenders may be asked to leave the class.
+- Students are responsible to check the Moodle course site and their Ambrose e-mail accounts regularly.
+E-mail and/or Twitter may be used to notify students of cancelled classes or other important details relating to the course. - Use of cell phones, recording devices, head phones, and all other non-essential technology is prohibited.
+Text messaging during class is prohibited. - ✓ Phones must be put away during class. - ✓ Lap top computers, I-pads, tablets, etc., are prohibited from general use during class.
+Exceptions may be made on an individual basis for students with relevant disabilities and needs.
+Students wanting to use lap tops in class must discuss this with the instructor personally.
+Lap tops used for purposes unrelated to taking lecture notes are prohibited. - ✓ The professor has the right to disallow the student to use a laptop in future lectures and/or to ask a student to withdraw from the session if s/he does not comply with this policy.
+Repeat offenders will be directed to the Dean.